 So for planning your family photo session, aim for times outside of that window.
 The bonus for you is that you can often get some amazing colors into your outdoor photos — the leaves changing on the trees, or the quiet cleanness of freshly fallen snow.

 You don’t need to spend $10,000 on a professional-grade camera to take stunning photos of your family.
 Chances are, you already have a high-quality camera right in the palm of your hand.
-Most modern smartphones come with impressive hardware that can rival impressive photography gear.
-This is especially true if you’re rocking the latest iPhone or a flagship Android phone (like our CMO’s Pixel 3a).
+Most modern smartphones are great for photography and come with impressive hardware that can rival impressive professional gear.

-It’s a natural group dynamic that there are leaders and followers, and this is something you need to take advantage of in this context.
+It’s a natural group dynamic that there are leaders and followers.
+This is something you need to take advantage of in this context.
 While someone may emerge as a leader naturally, it’s simply easier to assign this responsibility ahead of time.
-Perhaps the oldest sibling, or someone with a strong personality (Mom).
+Perhaps the oldest sibling, or someone with a strong personality.

 Make sure everyone knows who’s in charge so that they know who to take direction from.
-This doesn’t mean other people can’t offer input (yes, Karen, the water would be lovely in the background) but ultimately, one person will be in charge of making sure everyone is in the correct place and paying attention.
+This doesn’t mean other people can’t offer input.
+(Yes, Uncle Steve, the water would be lovely in the background.)
+But ultimately, one person will be in charge of making sure everyone is in the correct place and paying attention.